Files

 Introduction

-Although FME is capable of creating cartographic elements, such as labels, it is not intended to be used for cartographic purposes.
-In this tutorial, you will learn how to create labels for point features and how to create a center point in polygons which can then be converted to a label point.
+Although FME can create cartographic elements, such as labels, it is not intended for cartographic use.
+In this tutorial, you will learn how to create labels for point features and how to create a center point in polygons, which can then be converted to a label point.

 Step-by-step Instructions